 Additionally, it’s best practice to stipulate how much will not be returned if you need to prepare for the event days in advance.
 It’s important that your food and labor costs are covered despite cancellations.
 Ask anywhere between 10% and 50%, depending on how much you plan on investing beforehand.

 Always use updated payment processing equipment to enhance efficiency and transaction security.
 You could be losing hundreds of customers for fear of credit card fraud if you do not start adopting better payment processing equipment.

 If your processing machines are already a year old, then it definitely needs to be updated, know that new security technologies are continuously evolving, and you need to make an effort to keep up with the times; otherwise, you may lose the confidence of your customers.

-You want to double-check that invoices and bills were paid, the correct amounts were recorded, and that all numbers make sense.
 If you don’t make time for bookkeeping, you will lose financial control over the business.
 Plus, tax season will become a huge headache.
 With up-to-date and accurate books, you can generate valuable spending reports and be in charge.

 Restaurant cash flow management can make or break your business.
 Make sure you have a strong cash flow system that gives your restaurant what it needs to survive and thrive.

 The first place to improve cash flow management is with your point-of-sale system.
 A POS system can make it easy for you to monitor sales, expenses, vendor costs, employee wages, and other important financial reports.
 See how a better POS system can lead to better cash flow for your business.